faytastic/vestigestory.com/README.md

 3. [```vestigestory-com-dev```](http://vestigestory-com-dev.herokuapp.com) (dev): This is the instance that serves the project in debug configuration, meaning that there are no asset compression, whatsoever.
 During development you should test your changes here for faster build iteration.
 Bloggers can test their drafts here as well.

+If both stage and dev instances pass the auto build, you can safely manually deploy to the prod instance in the Heroku dashboard.